vatpac-technology/sops/docs/controller-skills/grounddelaymanagement.md

     ...
     **ML SMC:** "VOZ543, Melbourne Ground, pushback approved."

+When a separate Sydney Coordinator controller is online, pilots should be instructed to contact that controller after reading their airways clearance back.

+!!! tip
+    If an aircraft is instructed to standby for ground but there is still a small delay expected on SMC (i.e. busy event or taxiway congestion), it may be beneficial to inform the pilot to prevent them from *contacting* SMC.

+    E.g. *"VOZ543, it's quite busy at the moment, standby for ground 121.7, they'll get to you when they can"*

 If a delay is required prior to transferring an aircraft to SMC, provide an estimated delay value to the pilot or advise them of their position in the queue.

-!!! tip
-    Remember that the **bottom** aircraft represents the **front** of the queue.

 !!! phraseology
     **VOZ543:** "Melbourne Delivery, VOZ543, bay E8, request pushback"
     **ML ACD:** "VOZ543, estimated delay 10 minutes, remain this frequency."

+!!! tip
+    Remember that the **bottom** aircraft represents the **front** of the queue.

 ### Queue Management
 To reduce SMC workload, ACD should not allow more than **three** aircraft to be awaiting pushback or taxi on the SMC frequency.
 When three aircraft are already queued on the SMC frequency, any additional aircraft should be told to remain on the ACD frequency and informed of their position in the queue or approximate delay (if known).
 These aircraft should be placed in the **Cleared Bay Queue**, above the **Standby for Ground** bar.